-The format for specifying a DNSMux is by IP address followed by subnet mask, separated by a slash ("/").
-To specify multiple DNSMuxes, delimit them with commas.
+The format for specifying a DNSMux is by IP address, like 192.168.10.100.
+To specify multiple DNSMuxes, delimit them with commas or space.

 Firewall

 This option enables and disables DNSMux's internal firewall.
 When disabling the firewall, the configuration is preserved but disabled.
 Re-enabling the firewall will reactivate the saved configuration.